-2. Resolved, That before this Convention ratifies the Constitution adopted at Montgomery, we feel bound to express our conviction that it is imperfect and objectionable, and ought to be amended on the following points: 1st.
-To leaving open the door to the admission of non-slaveholding States into this Confederacy.

-2d.
-In adopting the basis of only three-fifths f the slaves in calculating federal population, 3d.
-In granting to the Government of the Confederacy an unlimited power of indirect taxation.
+2. Resolved, That before this Convention ratifies the Constitution adopted at Montgomery, we feel bound to express our conviction that it we teel bound to express our conviction that it is imperfect and objectionable, and ought to be amended on the following points: Ist.
+In leaving open the door to the admission of non-slaveholding States into this Confederacy.
+2.1.
+In adopting the basis of only three-fifths of the slaves in calculating federal population.
+3d.
+In granting to the Hovernment of the Confederacy on pollicity.
+Confederacy an unlimited power of indirect taxation.